 An alternative to funding your brokerage account with any additional money is to pay down your mortgage (or other low-interest loans).
 This comes down to your personal situation, as there is not a significant advantage to paying down low-interest debt, especially when the expected returns from another investment would presumably outperform the return of reducing your debt.
 Here’s a nice discussion on the topic from the Rockstar Finance archives.
 Additionally, the new tax law means that more households will be taking the standard deduction, and thus the ability to deduct mortgage interest is no longer advantageous.

 One advantage to paying off your mortgage is that it can significantly reduce your monthly expenses.
 For this reason, the Brewing FIRE family is trying to concurrently pay off our mortgage as we also contribute to investing buckets #1-12.
-Stay tuned for more details on this experiment in the future.
+Read more about our strategy here.

 Instant Return of the Investing Hierarchy